nvkex/metalibrary/README.md

 {
   // The number of authors return by this request.
   count: number
-  // The total number of authors matching this request.
-  totalCount: number
   // The index of the last item returned.
 When paginating through results,
   // this value would be used as the `skip` parameter when requesting the next
   // "page" of results.
-It will be set to `null` if there are no additional results.
-  lastItemIndex: number | null
+  lastItemIndex: number
   // The array of authors
   results: Array<{
     // A unique id for this author